swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 }
 ```

+### Evolution and compatibility

+Enum cases can evolve in the same way as structs and classes.
+Adding new fields, or removing existing ones is compatible, as long as the values are optional and the identifiers for the other cases don't change.
+This is in opposition to the evolution model of the language, where adding or removing associated values is a source and binary breaking change.
+We believe that a lot of use cases benefit from the ability to evolve the model, where source and binary compatibility are not an issue, e.g. in applications, services, or for internal types.
+If binary compatibility is important, evolvability can still be achieved by having a single associated value of a type that acts as container for the values.

 ### Unsupported cases

 This proposal specifically does not support auto-synthesis for enums with overloaded case identifiers.
 This decision has been made because there is no clear way to support the feature, while also allowing the model to evolve, without severe restrictions.
 The separate cases in an enum typically have different semantics associated with them, so it is crucial to be able to properly identify the different cases and reject unknown cases.